-Below is a list of graduate courses taken at American University SIS and their final projects.
-Selected works are featured here.
+Below is a list of graduate courses taken at the American University School of International Service.

 - Venezuela: What’s Next and What to Do?

 - Worked with a team to produce a policy book for a Washington client.

 - Recommended best practices for civil society to sustain and expand operating space in the foreseeable political context.